Guides · 4 Jul 2026 · 3 min read

 numbers RizzStats needs, and only then does anything get sent anywhere.

-The thirty-second version
+The ten-second version